samf25/CleanSteeringFiles/steering-files/digitization/README.md

 # Digitization

-This directory contains steering files and documentation related to the digitization process in the data processing workflow.
+This directory contains steering files and documentation related to the digitization process for the Muon Collider.

 ## Overview